Bolatbek1104/Cooking-AI/README.md

 - Recipe card images use Pexels search first.
 If Pexels is not configured or does not return a result, the app falls back to generated images.
 - The AI response includes a hidden JSON block used by the app to update stages, profile data, and dish cards.
-- The photo upload button is present in the interface, but fridge image analysis is not the main implemented feature yet.
+- Users can upload a photo of their fridge or ingredients, and the agent will analyze the image and suggest dishes based on what it sees.